hallelx2/Sales-Dashboard-Application/README.md

 ## Sample Streamlit Dashboard - README

-This readme document provides an overview of the provided Streamlit code for a sample dashboard.

 **Functionality:**

 * This dashboard allows users to upload or use a sample dataset for sales analysis.